-On Saturday, October 31, 2015 Life Force Arts Center will host our first annual Dead Poets Halloween Party.
-Pantheon asked some of the presenters their thoughts on the connection of divination and poetry, and why they chose the Poets that they represent.
+On Saturday, October 26, 2019 Life Force Arts Ensemble will host our annual Dead Poets Halloween Party.
+Pantheon asked some of the presenters from past Dead Poets parties their thoughts on the connection of divination and poetry, and why they chose the Poets whose poetry they will read.

 Lorraine Moretti, AKA Lolo, Gypsy Beatnik Priestess of Poetry, on Poetry Divination

 Writing poetry is a magical practice and poems are its manifestation.
 Word-thoughts float among the universe throughout all time and space waiting to be structured into meanings and messages.

 A poetry divination that utilizes the spirit-language of the great poets of the past tells us what we need or want to know.
 There are several ways to do divination with poetry.
 One way is to cut up lines of poems, put them in a box, and then randomly choose cut up lines of poetry and put them together.
 The querent in this way actually created their own poem that answered their question.